 28 January 2020

 Designing an open plan kitchen requires a considerable amount of careful planning, as the concept brings together various rooms of the home into one central location.
-Often combined with contemporarykitchen design the open plan style can lend itself to a number of kitchen design concepts however complements modern living the most as a result of its functional and free flowing style.
+Often combined with contemporary kitchen design, the open plan style can lend itself to a number of kitchen design concepts.
+However, open plan style complements modern living the most as a result of its functional and free flowing style.

 An open plan kitchen requires opening out into other areas of the house, forming either a kitchen-diner or kitchen-diner-family room concept.
 Removing barriers, taking down internal walls and helping ensure that the person doing the cooking isn’t stranded by themselves in a separate kitchen, an open plan kitchen brings everyone together into one space.

 Before getting into the intricacies of designing an open plan kitchen, first of all we wanted to take the time to really highlight why an open plan kitchen needs careful planning and why, in some instances, the concept of ‘open-living’ isn’t for everyone.

 It’s important to design an open plan kitchen to ensure it works in a functional manner for you and the family.
 This requires a considerable amount of careful planning.

 Once a kitchen is part of an open plan space it will impact every other area it’s integrating with.
 From this point on, there’s no closing a door on noisy appliances while you settle down to watch TV for the night.
 The pots and pans that stay in the sink after tea will remain a visible nuisance.
 And you may at some point be glad of having a separate lounge area that you can close the door on!